Free Shipping on U.S. orders over $100!

 More about Clarence's Life

-After serving in the United States Navy on the USS Lake Champlain CV-39, Clarence dedicated his life to education, working in the Sugarcreek School System for 30 years as a Chemistry and Biology teacher.
+After serving in the United States Navy aboard the USS Lake Champlain CV 39, Clarence dedicated his life to education.
+He worked in the Bellbrook-Sugarcreek School System for 30 years as a Chemistry and Biology teacher.

-Clarence also served as Principal for 4 years but missed the classroom so he returned to teaching chemistry.
-He loved being a teacher and loved his students and co-workers dearly.
-Clarence also loved golfing, talking knives, fishing in Yellowstone and the Grand Tetons, roaming the hills of Kentucky, and drinking a good cup of coffee.
-Clarence was very involved in the community.
+Clarence also served as Principal for four years but eventually returned to the classroom, where his heart truly belonged.
+He had a deep love for teaching and cared greatly for his students and colleagues.
+Outside of education, Clarence enjoyed golfing, talking about knives, fishing in Yellowstone and the Grand Tetons, roaming the hills of Kentucky, and savoring a good cup of coffee.
+He remained very active in the community throughout his life.

-He was on the Bellbrook-Sugarcreek School Board for 20 years, was a Past Master Mason for Lodge #163 in Waynesville, served on the Greene County Career Center Board, was a Past President for the National Knife Collectors Association, owner of C. Risner Cutlery (retail knife sales), and a member of the Shriners.
+Clarence served on the Bellbrook-Sugarcreek School Board for 20 years.
+He was a Past Master Mason for Lodge Number 163 in Waynesville, a member of the Greene County Career Center Board, a Past President of the National Knife Collectors Association, the owner of C. Risner Cutlery, and a proud member of the Shriners.

 Search